pridiltal/ctv-AnomalyDetection/README.md

   - The [evtclass](https://cran.r-project.org/package=evtclass) package provides two
     classifiers for open set recognition and novelty detection based on extreme value theory.
-  - The [RaPKod](https://cran.r-project.org/package=RaPKod) package implements a
-    kernel method that performs online outlier detection through random low dimensional projections in a kernel space on the basis of a reference set of non-outliers.
   - The [FastHCS](https://cran.r-project.org/package=FastHCS) package implements
     robust algorithm for principal component analysis and thereby provide robust PCA modelling and associated outlier detection and